 Eugene

 Gather outside to enjoy live music at Eugene's year-round beergarden.!
 Select your favorite German beer from their diverse selection of 42 taps and hundreds of bottled beers.
 A variety of food trucks ring the beer garden, and for Oktoberfest they'll each be offering a thematic selection such as Bratwurst, Bavarian pretzels, pork schnitzel, cabbage and apple slaw or German potato soup.
-Each day from September 16 to October 2, different entertainment will be featured including German music, stein hoisting, tasting and trivia.
+Each day different entertainment will be featured including German music, stein hoisting, tasting and trivia.
 Relax in the casual atmosphere and enjoy the hum of fellow beer aficionados sampling their favorite beverages.

 Detering Orchards